-In November 2017, the Government of Russia issued two official documents related to biotech feed registrations.
-The title of the first one is: "On Suspension of Several Provision of the Rules for State Registration of Genetically-Engineered-Modified Organisms Intended for Release into the Environment as well as Products Derived from the Use of Such Organisms or Containing Such Organisms, including Above Mentioned Products Shipped (Imported) into the Territory of the Russian Federation; and the Approval the Rules for State Registration of Feeds, Derived from Genetically-Engineered-Modified Organisms or Containing Such Organisms."
+ii.
+In February 2018, the Government of Russia approved two official documents related to biotech feed registrations.
+The title of the first one is, "On Suspension of Several Provision of the Rules for State Registration of Genetically-Engineered-Modified Organisms Intended for Release into the Environment as well as Products Derived from the Use of Such Organisms or Containing Such Organisms, including Above-Mentioned Products Shipped (Imported) into the Territory of the Russian Federation; and the Approval the Rules for State Registration of Feeds, Derived from Genetically-Engineered-Modified Organisms or Containing Such Organisms."

-The second draft is: "On Amendments to GOR Resolution # 839 dated September 23, 2013."
+The second Resolution is, "On Amendments to GOR Resolution # 839 dated September 23, 2013."

 This essentially is an addendum to Resolution #839 (Rules of State registration RS1366 Government Resolution on GMO Registration for Environmental Release).
-Russian importer Sodrugestvo initiated both proposed Drafts and they apply to the submission of Sodrugestvo only in order to finalize registration of the stacked soybean meal line MON87701xMON89788 for feed use.
-The developers (Monsanto and Bayer) appealed to the government to amend the initial drafts, proposed by Sodrugestvo, with an extension period to the expiration date of the currently approved/registered biotech feed lines, which have expiration dates between July 1, 2017 and July 1, 2018.
-At this point it is unclear whether the change will be incorporated into the final document.
+The Russian importer Sodrugestvo initiated both Resolutions and they apply only to Sodrugestvo in order to finalize registration of the stacked soybean meal line MON87701xMON89788 for feed use, soybean line MON89788 and 87701 and soy line 40-3-2.
+The registration of soybean line MON89799 is set to expire in October 2020.
+The registrations of soy line 87701 and soy line 40-3-2 have already expired in the beginning of 2018.
+The developers (Monsanto [now owned by Bayer], Syngenta and Bayer CropScience AG) appealed to the government to put in place a more systematic approach to the procedure for registering GE lines registration and to amend the initial drafts, proposed by Sodrugestvo, with an extension period to the expiration date of all currently approved/registered biotech feed lines, which have expiration dates between July 1, 2017 and July 1, 2018.
+However, to date only Sodrugestvo was granted the right to import three soybean lines and produce stacked soybean meal line.
+The certificate for GE soybean meal registered by VPSS is valid until February 12, 2023.

-The developer (Monsanto) has submitted papers to Rospotrebnadzor for food registration of the MON 87708 (Dicamba) Soybean, and it is undergoing registration according to the Regulation #839 rules for food use.
-The approval for registration is expected shortly.
-However, its further registration for feed use can't be implemented before methodological guidance is approved by the Ministry of Agriculture.
-Reportedly, members of the "GMO" interagency commission which includes representatives from the Ministry of Agriculture, VPSS, businesses and Sodrugestvo disagree on the draft of methodological guidance that will likely cause a delay in its final approval.
-Presumably, the GOR will use this time from November 2017 to July 2018 to develop implementing regulations/methodology to be able to register biotech feed.
-If so, it will be added as an implementing documentation to Resolution 839.
+In January 2017, the developer (Monsanto) submitted papers to Rospotrebnadzor for food registration of the MON 87708 (Dicamba) Soybean, and it is undergoing registration according to the Regulation #839 rules for food use.
+However, its further registration for feed use cannot be implemented before methodological guidance is approved by the Ministry of Agriculture.